jperez3/digitalocean-tf/t1/README.md

 #### Fork and clone the Taccoform Tutorial repo
-1. Go to the [Taccoform Tutorial Repo](https://github.com/jperez3/taccoform-tutorial), fork the repo and clone it.
+1. Go to the [Taccoform Tutorial Repo](https://github.com/jperez3/taccoform-tutorial), fork the repo and clone it to your computer.
+2. Open the repo with your favorite IDE.
+If you don't have one, I'd suggest taking a look at Microsoft's VSCode.
+It's a pretty nice product and free.

 ### Terraform Files